Trespassers cause major rail delays in rush-hour as trains unable to leave key Sussex station

-Southern Rail: Trespassers cause major delays in rush-hour as trains unable to leave key Sussex station
+Southern Rail: Trespassers cause major delays as trains temporarily unable to leave key Sussex station

 and on Freeview 262 or Freely 565